Logo

 Complete coverage of Acquisitions and divestitures (Articles.)
 Directory (165 acquisitions -- plus 30 divestitures and spinoffs.)

-Info for those who worked at: Agilent Autonomy Compaq DEC DXC EDS HP HPE Keysight Micro Focus Perspecta Tandem Other acquisitions and spinoffs
+Info for those who worked at: Agilent Autonomy Compaq DEC DXC EDS HP HPE Keysight Micro Focus Perspecta Poly Tandem Other acquisitions and spinoffs

 2. Notify the appropriate Benefits Center(s):